OmegaT compatibility HowTo

 OmegaT has rudimentary support for XLIFF, and a procedure for using XLIFF in OmegaT in conjunction with the Rainbow tools can be found here.
 The filters available are mainly for file formats peculiar to the IT industry rather than end-user files.

 The Trados "uncleaned" RTF file format, often referred to simply as "uncleaned files", has for many years been the most common bilingual file format used in translation workflows.
 It owes its origins to the use of MS Word as an interface for the Trados CAT tool.
 In addition to Trados, however, several other CAT tools also support the "uncleaned RTF" format, notably Wordfast Classic.

 Essentially, this format consists of an RTF file in which the source and target segments alternate.
 These segments are marked and delimited by special characters and MS Word formatting styles.

 A script (for Windows only) and procedure was recently (2008) developed enabling OmegaT users to produce Trados uncleaned RTF files for delivery at the end of their translation stage.
 For details, see the "Exporting from OmegaT to uncleaned RTF" HOWTO.

 Trados TTX format is the counterpart to the "uncleaned RTF" format for Trados Tag Editor, which unlike Trados Workbench, does not work in direct combination with MS Word.
 TTX is an XML-based format.
 An OmegaT plugin is now available by means of which this format can be handled in OmegaT.

 Wordfast TXML is the native internal format of Wordfast's new Wordfast Professional (also known as Wordfast 6.0).
 As its name suggests, it is an XML-based format.
-It is not supported by OmegaT at present, and according to Wordfast representatives, it is likely to be superseded by XLIFF in the medium term.
+It is supported by OmegaT.

 Déjà Vu "External View"